mdavezac/LaDa/_sources/about.txt

     reproduce GW band-structures.
 It works by fitting a non-local potential.
     Originally, each fit would be performed by hand for each element.
 It turned out to be tedious.
 Especially since for more complicated compounds one would rather fit all the elements involved simultaneously.
-But LaDa offers python wrappers around DFT codes, and python offers a number of optimization functions.
+But Pylada offers python wrappers around DFT codes, and python offers a number of optimization functions.
 The two together make it possible to carry out painless optimization of a empirical DFT functional.